structured-log/structured-log/README.md

 The properties are maintained separately to the template and rendered message which is what makes this a structured logging system.

-Here are some examples that have been adapted for Javascript from the [Serilog C# examples](http://serilog.net/):
+Here is an example that has been adapted for Javascript from the [Serilog C# example](http://serilog.net/):

+Properties are specified by positional parameters, the same as in Serilog C#:

 	var position = { Latitude: 25, Longitude: 134 };
 	var elapsedMs = 34;

-	log.info("Processed {@Position} in {Elapsed:000} ms.", {
-		Position: position,
-		Elapsed: elapsedMs
-	});

-Properties can also be specified by positional parameters, the same as in Serilog C#:

-	log.info("Processed {@Position} in {Elapsed:000} ms.", position, elapsedMs);
+	log.info("Processed {@Position} in {Elapsed} ms.", position, elapsedMs);

 ## Included Sinks

 A *sink* is a plugin that is invoked for each *log event*.
-Usualy a sink defines an *output method* for logs, such as the ability to output to the [console]( https://developer.mozilla.org/en/docs/Web/API/console).
+Usually a sink defines an *output method* for logs, such as the ability to output to the [console]( https://developer.mozilla.org/en/docs/Web/API/console).

 *structured-log* includes a number of built-in sinks.